 We are confident that the US has entered a new economic expansion with many powerful drivers.
-This should result in a sustained new economic cycle and we anticipate broad participation from most sectors and industries, including both secular growth and cyclical companies.
+This should result in a sustained new economic cycle and we anticipate broad participation from most sector and industries, including both secular growth and cyclical companies.
 In terms of portfolio positioning, healthcare remains our largest absolute weight, followed by technology, consumer discretionary, industrials and financials.
-Versus the index, the Fund is overweight consumer discretionary, industrials, energy, and technology and is underweight health care, financials, real estate, and consumer staples.
+Versus the index, the Fund is overweight industrials, technology, materials, consumer discretionary and energy and is underweight health care, financials, real estate, and consumer staples.
+During the quarter, sector weightings in healthcare and technology increased, while weightings in consumer discretionary and financials were reduced.